Zod20/TF-Object-Detection-Demo-Daisy/README.md

           sudo python train.py --logtostderr --train_dir=./models/train --pipeline_config_path=ssd_mobilenet_v1_pets.config

 This will start the training process and depending on the number of steps you have selected in your 'ssd_mobilenet_v1_pets.config', it will run that many times.
 Default setting is 200,000 global steps.

+The next step is to start another eval job that will test out the training being carried out.
+Now the default eval.py never worked for me as the label_map path is missing.
+So I created a custom custom_eval_ZOD.py that has the label map categories hard coded in.
+You should edit this file to append the ids and names of all the things you are working on.
+In this case only id : 1 & name: 'Daisy'.

+Once this is done open a new terminal and run the following command from 'Daisy_Train' directory -

+		sudo python custom_eval_ZOD.py --logtostderr --checkpoint_dir=models/train/ --pipeline_config_path=ssd_mobilenet_v1_pets.config --eval_dir=models/eval/

-You can also visualize the training by opening a new terminal and then changing directory to 'Daisy_Train' then typing the following -
+This will start the eval job.
+Now you can visualize the trainining and eval job by opening another terminal (altogether 3 terminals now) and then changing directory to 'Daisy_Train' then typing the following -

           tensorboard --logdir=models/